rubenhensen/sac2c/tests/README.md

 `CHECK_RETURN_STATUS` and a generic rule to build sac programs from sac sources.
 For explanation see comments in `common.mk`.

-Several shell scripts are defined in scripts, to be used in `common.mk`:
+Several shell scripts are provided in the `scripts/` directory, some of these can be used as part of the test operation:

   * `check-return-status.sh` --- runs the binary passed as a first argument and checks that its return status is equal to the second argument.